ctb/sourmash_plugin_commonhash/README.md

 # sourmash_plugin_commonhash

-This plugin helps in situations where you have sketched many samples and you want to remove k-mers that are present in 1 (or only a few) samples.
-This helps reduce noise in Jaccard comparisons between samples.
+If you have sketched many samples and you want to remove "rare" k-mers (present in 1, or only a few samples), this plugin is for you!
+This procedure helps reduce noise in Jaccard comparisons between samples.

 See
 [sourmash#2383](https://github.com/sourmash-bio/sourmash/issues/2383)